Skip to main content

 opts.save_to_file

-save_to_file: file - allows downloading the file directly to disk, bypassing memory storage.
-Instead of file specify the name and path under which to save the file.
-When using this option, everything related to data (content validation in opts.check_content will not be performed, response.data will be empty, etc.)
+save_to_file: file - allows downloading a file directly to disk, bypassing memory recording.
+Instead of file specify the name and path to save the file.
+When using this option, everything related to data (content check in opts.check_content will not be performed, response.data will be empty, etc.)

 opts.bypass_cloudflare

-bypass_cloudflare: 0 - automatic bypass of CloudFlare JavaScript protection using Chrome browser (1 - enabled, 0 - disabled)
+bypass_cloudflare: 0 - automatic CloudFlare JavaScript protection bypass using Chrome browser (1 - enabled, 0 - disabled)

-Chrome Headless control in this case is managed by the scraper settings bypassCloudFlareChromeMaxPages and bypassCloudFlareChromeHeadless, which must be specified in static defaultConf and static editableConf:
+In this case, Chrome Headless control is carried out by the scraper settings bypassCloudFlareChromeMaxPages and bypassCloudFlareChromeHeadless, which must be specified in static defaultConf and static editableConf:

 static defaultConf: typeof BaseParser.defaultConf = {